Marcel Riesz: Potential theory, PDE, and Clifford algebras

 In the 1940s and 1950s, Riesz worked on Clifford algebras.
 His 1958 lecture notes, the complete version of which was only published in 1993 (Riesz (1993)), were dubbed by the physicist David Hestenes "the midwife of the rebirth" of Clifford algebras.

 Students

 Riesz's doctoral students in Stockholm include Harald Cramér and Einar Carl Hille.
-In Lund, Riesz supervised the theses of Otto Frostman, Lars Hörmander, and Olof Thorin.
+In Lund, Riesz supervised the theses of Otto Frostman, Lars Gårding, Lars Hörmander, and Olof Thorin.